liftedkilt/betterthan.gold/content/resources.md

 **[Masters and Slaves of Money](https://breedlove22.medium.com/masters-and-slaves-of-money-255ecc93404f) -** Money is a tool for trading human time.
 Central banks, the modern-era masters of money, wield this tool as a weapon to steal time and inflict wealth inequality.
 History shows us that the corruption of monetary systems leads to moral decay, social collapse, and slavery.
 As the temptation to manipulate money has always proven to be too strong for mankind to resist, the only antidote for this poison is an incorruptible money — Bitcoin.

 **[Why the Yuppy Elite Dismiss Bitcoin](https://www.citadel21.com/why-the-yuppie-elite-dismiss-bitcoin) -** A good number of highly educated folks outright dismiss bitcoin and seem incapable of understanding it.
 Why?

 **[The Bullish Case for Bitcoin](https://vijayboyapati.medium.com/the-bullish-case-for-bitcoin-6ecc8bdecc1) -** Written in 2018, this article lays out the case for Bitcoin's success.

-**[Gradually, Then Suddenly Series](https://unchained-capital.com/blog/dollar-crisis-to-bitcoin/) -** Parker Lewis has written a great set of articles explaining key areas of Bitcoin.
+**[Gradually, Then Suddenly Series](https://unchained-capital.com/blog/dollar-crisis-to-bitcoin/) -** Parker Lewis has written a great set of articles explaining key areas of Bitcoin adoption and game theory.